learn-co-curriculum/careers-getting-started-on-your-design-resume/README.md

 1. Writing your resume
 2. Designing your resume

-Doing one well doesn’t guarantee doing the other one well, so they require both sides of the skills  you’ve practiced thus far.
+Doing one well doesn’t guarantee doing the other one well; they require both sides of the skills  you’ve practiced thus far.

 Creating your resume is like putting together a puzzle you don’t have a picture of.
 You’ll write text that’s a certain length, and have a certain number of sections.
 Then when you design everything out, you’ll choose a typeface, weight, and size that impacts overall layout elements like column widths and header size.
 Then, you’ll make a layout change to one section, and that requires changes to other sections—making them wider or taller, and likely requiring you to go back and add or delete text again.